Ants: Profile and Information

 They are easily recognized by their curved antennae and the characteristic knot-like structure that makes up their slender waists.

-Ants form colonies ranging in size from a few dozen predatory individuals living in small natural cavities to highly organized colonies that can occupy large areas and comprising of millions of individuals.
+Ants form colonies ranging in size from a few dozen predatory individuals living in small natural cavities to highly organized colonies that can occupy large areas and comprise millions of individuals.

-Larger colonies consist of different castes of sterile, females Without wings, many of whom are workers (ergates) as well as soldiers (dinergates) and other specialized groups.
+Larger colonies consist of different castes of sterile females Without wings, many of whom are workers (ergates), soldiers (dinergates), and other specialized groups.

 Almost all ant colonies also have some fertile males called “drones” (aners) and one or more fertile females called “queens” (gynecologists).

-Many human cultures make use of ants in cuisine, medication, and rituals.
+Many human cultures use ants in cuisine, medication, and rituals.
 Some species are valued in their role as biological pest control agents.

-Division of labor exist in the ant society, and communication among them as well as their ability to solve complex problems exist also.
+Division of labor exists in the ant society, and communication among them and their ability to solve complex problems also exists.
 These parallels with human societies have long been an inspiration and subject of study.
-Many human cultures make use of ants in medication, cuisine and rituals.
-Most speciesare valuable in their role as biological pest control agents.
+Many human cultures use ants in medication, cuisine, and rituals.
+Most species are valuable in their role as biological pest control agents.

-Nearly every landmass on Earth have been colonised by ant colony, it’s only Antarctica that hasn’t been colonised by ants.
-Ants may also from 15% to 25% of the terrestrial animal biomass, as a result of their ability to survive in various ecosystems.
+Nearly every landmass on Earth has been colonized by an ant colony; only Antarctica hasn’t been colonized by ants.
+Ants may also comprise 15% to 25% of the terrestrial animal biomass due to their survival ability in various ecosystems.

 Scientific Classification